Are you exhausted and looking for better sleep tips for new moms..? I know exactly how you feel!

 And if you can’t actually hang a cradle, even a rocking cradle standing on the floor can work perfectly if put close to Dad’s bed.
 (And remember to let Dad handle the rocking…)

 But even if you are the only one attending to your baby at night, this tip can certainly be used to softly help your baby go back to sleep without you even having to get out of bed.

 Don’t check what time it is

-This may sound like a weird tip, but to me it is quite important.
-Being a new mom with my first child I was (I think now) almost obsessed with checking how many hours it was between the nighttime feedings and how long they took.
+This may sound like a weird tip, but to me, it was quite important.
+Being a new mom with my first child, I was (I think now) almost obsessed with checking how many hours it was between the nighttime feedings and how long they took.

 Less sleep for me!